Rui-li023/InstructScene/README.md

 ## Dataset

-Dataset used in InstructScene is based on [3D-FORNT](https://tianchi.aliyun.com/specials/promotion/alibaba-3d-scene-dataset) and [3D-FUTURE](https://tianchi.aliyun.com/specials/promotion/alibaba-3d-future).
+Dataset used in Scene is based on [3D-FORNT](https://tianchi.aliyun.com/specials/promotion/alibaba-3d-scene-dataset) and [3D-FUTURE](https://tianchi.aliyun.com/specials/promotion/alibaba-3d-future).
 Please refer to the instructions provided in their [official website](https://tianchi.aliyun.com/dataset/65347) to download the original dataset.
 One can refer to the dataset preprocessing scripts in [ATISS](https://github.com/nv-tlabs/ATISS?tab=readme-ov-file#dataset) and [DiffuScene](https://github.com/tangjiapeng/DiffuScene?tab=readme-ov-file#dataset), which are similar to ours.